Artymediys/minio-deployment/README.md

      - '/dev/sde'
 ```

+### Root user and password
-You should also specify the Access key and Secret Key for MinIO:
+A mandatory requirement is to specify the Access key and Secret Key values for MinIO.

+Example:
 ```yaml
 vars:
    minio_root_user: "minio-login"